Renarde-dev/Piwigo-test-docker/README.md

 piwigo_port=8080
 ```

 Start the container with `docker compose up -d`
-Go to `my-server:8080` and complete the installation.
+Go to `my-server-ip:8080` (configure your reverse proxy if needed) and complete the installation.
 Fill out the database form using the following values :
 ```yaml
 Database configuration: